 - Safety and government regulations

 Process summary for a teacher to narTcert

-Teacher goes to the website to get complete instructions for the certification process.
+- Teacher goes to the website to get instructions for the certification process.

-Teacher begins to study the technical and education material from the website.
+- Teacher studies the technical and education material from the website.

-Teacher will create a lesson plan and choose a rocket.
+- Teacher creates a lesson plan and chooses a rocket.